 The City could see population fluctuations as a result of climate impacts relative to those experienced in other regions, and these fluctuations are expected to impact demand for housing and other development.
-ADD ANY FUTURE DEVELOPMENT CONSIDERATIONS RELATED TO CLIMATE CHANGE SPECIFIC TO THE CITY
+The City completed a Climate Action Plan in March 2020.
+Future Development Projects will need to submit a Climate Action Plan Consistency Review Checklist.